SeanTKeegan/OpenCVPiano/README.md

 The if statement also checks if the current timestamp is at least 2 more seconds than the last button click.
 This check was introduced to ensure that the button would "click" once, and not a multiple of times when a user tries to hit in once.

 When both of these conditions are met, the frequency number is updated; in this case incremented.
-It was important that the frequency number belongs to the detection class.
+It is important that the frequency number belongs to the detection class.
 This is so the variable can be statically updated.
 The timestamp is also recorded for the next check.

 ```python